The KAITEKI Institute, Inc. is a global research institute focused on meeting 21st century challenges in energy, the environment, and healthcare.

 He is a professor at the IESE and acts as board member in listed companies in the UK, Belgium and the Netherlands.
 He is Chancellor of the International Academy of Management and is member of the Board of the University of Groningen, the Netherlands.
 He has his own consultancy company.

 Michitaka Hirose is Professor at the University of Tokyo, Graduate School of Information Science and Technology.
 He graduated from the University of Tokyo, School of Engineering in 1977, and received his PhD. in Engineering in 1982.
 After completion of his studies, he held positions as Associate Professor then Professor at the University of Tokyo.
+He assumed as Director of Virtual Reality Center, the University of Tokyo in 2018.
 During this time, he also served as President of the Virtual Reality Society of Japan.
 Dr. Hirose’s area of expertise covers Systems Engineering, Human Interface, and Virtual Reality, and he is known as a pioneer of Japanese Virtual Reality research.
 He served as project leader in many national R&D projects such as “Digital Museum,” “Digital Public Art,” and “Virtual Museum.”
 He has been awarded numerous prizes, including the Tokyo Techno-Forum Gold Medal Prize and Okawa Publishing Prize.
 He has authored many books, and his most well-known works are “Virtual Reality” (Sangyo-Tosho) and “Between Man and Machine” (Iwanami-Shoten).

 Hiroyuki Morikawa received his BE and ME from the University of Tokyo, and received his PhD in electrical engineering from the university in 1992.
 In 2006, he became Professor of the University of Tokyo, School of Engineering Department of Electronic Engineering.
 From 2007 to 2017, he served as Professor of the Research Center for Advanced Science and Technology, and he assumed the current position as Professor of the University of Tokyo, Graduate School of Engineering, Department of Electronic Engineering in Apr.
 2017.
 From 1997 to 1998, he was a visiting research associate at Columbia University, and from 2002 to 2006, he served as a group leader of the NICT Mobile Networking Group.
 His research interests are in the areas of ubiquitous networks, sensor networks, big data/IoT/M2M, wireless communications, and network services.
 He also has served as technical program committee chair of many IEEE/ACM conferences and workshops, and is Director of IEICE, Editor-in-Chief of IEICE Transactions of Communications, OECD/CDEP vice chair, and Director of New Generation M2M Consortium.
 Dr. Morikawa is a member of numerous telecommunications advisory committees, and frequently serves as consultant to the government and private companies.
 He has received more than 40 awards, including the IEICE best paper award (2002, 2004, 2010), the IPSJ best paper award (2006), the Info-Communications Promotion Month Council President Prize (2008), the NTT DoCoMo Mobile Science Award (2009), the Rinzaburo Shida Award (2010), and the Radio Day Ministrial Commendation (2014).